Agamnentzar/ag-psd/README.md

 psd.children?.forEach(processLayer);
 ```

-2. Make sure you queue processing of multiple PSD documents, processing can still take significant amount of memory and time and decoding many documents in parallel can exhaust your memory limit.
+2. Make sure you queue processing of multiple PSD documents.
+Processing can still take significant amount of memory and time, decoding many documents in parallel can exhaust your memory limit.

-3. Decoding documents is synchronous and can take some time, especially decoding the bitmaps, if your application is processing everything in single thread make sure you run decoding in separate process or you risk stalling entire application.
+3. Decoding document is synchronous and can take significant amount of time, especially decoding the bitmaps.
+If your application is processing everything in single main thread make sure you run decoding in separate process/thread or you risk stalling entire application.

 ## Development